kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 3. After you provision the cluster, download the kubeconfig file available under the **Show Cluster Access** option in the **Actions** column.

-4. Export the downloaded kubeconfig to an environment variable to connect to the cluster you provisioned.
+4. Export the downloaded kubeconfig as an environment variable to connect to the cluster you provisioned.
 Run:

     ```
     export KUBECONFIG={PATH_TO_KUBECONFIG_FILE}